ade-mola/internship-application-fullstack/README.md

 ### 1. Install the workers command-line tool wrangler.

 The Workers Quick Start in the documentation shows how to get started with Wrangler, creating a project, and configuring and deploying it.
-We highly recommend that you spend time reading and following along with this guide!
+It is highly recommended to spend time reading and following along with the guide!

 To begin, install the [Wrangler](https://github.com/cloudflare/wrangler) command-line tool.